Roam Sweet Roam Car Camping

 I have one set of window screens to keep bugs out; air in or just if you want more privacy or more darkness.

-It looks old lady like, but I drive for hours and this comfy seat for driving is helpful and it gives this short girl a boost to see over the hood when driving those crazy backroads.
+It looks old-lady-like, but I drive for hours and a comfy gel seat cushion for driving is helpful and it gives this short girl a boost to see over the hood when driving those crazy backroads.

 ComfiLife Gel Enhanced Seat Cushion